 A: I post updates pretty regularly on Twitter! twitter.com/programancer

 A: Given the nature of the genre, it's going to be difficult!
-It's not unfair however- enemy patterns can be learned easily, and if you keep a decent momentum you should be fine.
+It's not unfair however- enemy patterns can be learned easily, plenty of checkpoints, and if you keep a decent momentum you should be fine.

 Q: The music sucks!